danleedham/MPpicker/README.md

 - [XAMPP] -  an easy to install Apache distribution containing MariaDB, PHP, and Perl.
 The XAMPP open source package has been set up to be incredibly easy to install and to use.
 Developed for use with versions running PHP v7+

 ## Installation
 The Stacker requires either a webserver or a computer with a web connection and [PHP v7+](http://www.php.net) enabled server to run.
-The application has been developed to work on both standard cloud-based web servers and on personal computers using [XAMPP](https://www.apachefriends.org/index.html), which is an easy to install Apache distribution containing MariaDB, PHP and Perl.
+The application has been developed to work on both standard web servers and on personal computers using [XAMPP](https://www.apachefriends.org/index.html), which is an easy to install Apache distribution containing MariaDB, PHP and Perl.

-For installation on a web server simply copy the contents of src to a folder of your choice and direct a browser to that folder folder.
+For installation on a web server simply copy the contents of `src` to a folder of your choice and direct a browser to that folder.

-The application can run on any screen size from 400px width, and has been developed with an optimal resolution of 1920x1080, used with the latest version of Google Chrome.
+The application can run on any screen size from 400px width, and has been developed with an __optimal resolution of 1920x1080__, used with the latest version of __Google Chrome__.
 Full-screen is suggested (F11 PC, Ctrl+Cmd+F on a Mac), but multiple windows can be run together.
 It's suggested if two windows are used, fullscreen mode is activated and use Ctrl+Tab to swap between them while keeping fullscreen.

 ### Example Installation using XAMPP
 1. Download XAMPP for the chosen operating system from [https://www.apachefriends.org](https://www.apachefriends.org).